What Sangha Say About Tushita

-We asked our Western teachers about their teaching experience at Tushita, and here are their responses…
+We asked our Western Sangha about their experience at Tushita, and here are their responses…

 Venerable Robina Courtin

 (Tushita’s Resident Teacher April 2010 – April 2011)

 Teaching all these years at Tushita is a unique experience, as the participants of the courses are in general much more relaxed then they are in the West.
 Most of them travel long term, so they have left their work, studies and private life behind, and their minds are much more spacious and receptive to absorb the teachings.
 It is very inspiring to see all those mainly young people that have a genuine interest in developing a good heart, and give some of their travel and leisure time to do it.
 The courses being ten days long also help them to get a deeper and better understanding than the usual one weekend workshop in the West.
 And then years later, in all four corners of the world, you meet people telling you, that you were the first person introducing them to the dharma, and that they had then continued in their home country.

 (who lived and taught at Tushita for 17 years – Tushita’s first honorary Resident Teacher)

 Teaching at Tushita is definitely one of the most rewarding experiences that I have had in my life.
 The very special mix of course structure, diversity of students, supportive staff and spectacular mountain setting makes for a very enriching experience for all those who come here.
 I feel very fortunate to have the opportunity to spend so much time here running courses and trying to help people from all around the world in whatever way possible.